 Joel Solkoff looks at housing access issues, from the low proportion of housing that is wheel chair accessible to the requirement of elderly individuals to spiritually uplifting laces such as museums.

-Morgan Library and Museum Disability Architecture
+Morgan Library Disability Architecture, NYC, USA

 photo © Renzo Piano Building Workshop.
 Courtesy Gagosian Gallery